-See page 222 for a list of course descriptions.
+See page 234 for a list of course descriptions.
 Look for courses with the following prefix for the Chemistry Department: CHEM.

-David Bullock, Chair; Alma Alfaro, David Crawford, Lynelle Ellis, Jean-Paul Grimaud, Jerrold Hartman, Nancy Semotiuk, Deborah Silva.
+Linda Potter Crumley, Chair; Alma Alfaro, Lynelle Ellis, Jean-Paul Grimaud, Jerrold Hartman, Nancy Semotiuk, Deborah Silva.

-The department's programs foster student growth by stimulating critical thinking and creative expression, enhancing language and cultural sensitivity, and connecting educational, career, and life goals.
-Students are prepared to enter careers that use their talents to understand, speak, read and write effectively as articulate Christian communicators.
+Communication and Languages stimulate critical thinking and creative expression, enhance language and cultural sensitivity, and help students connect educational, career, and life goals.
+Students are prepared to enter careers or pursue graduate studies that use their talents to understand, speak, read, write, and communicate visually through a variety of media, becoming effective and articulate Christian communicators.

-Communication study focuses on message creation, production and dissemination-on sharing ideas that enhance community, create change, or serve audiences.
+Communication study focuses on message creation, production, and dissemination-on sharing ideas that enhance community, create change, and influence audiences.
 Language study prepares students to engage in the language, literature, and life of other cultures.
-International communication combines communication and language study to embrace expanding global opportunities in politics, business, technology and environmental issues.
+Global communication combines communication and language study to embrace expanding global opportunities in politics, business, technology and environmental issues.
+For students interested in treating communication disorders, we offer a program preparing students to pursue further coursework elsewhere in Speech Language Pathology and Audiology.